© Lauren Stelling

 One through-line is the emphasis on bean sourcing—a fascinating topic, given that there are no commercially viable farms in North America.
 You may not be able to buy locally grown coffee beans in the U.S., but there’s actually never been a better time to visit a local roaster, where there can be as many opportunities to learn about coffee as there will be to drink it.

-We caught up with two new entrants in the bean business—Elm Coffee in Seattle and Supercrown in Brooklyn—to talk tips and hacks to get the most out of buying, using and storing locally roasted beans.
+We caught up with two new entrants in the bean business—Elm Coffee in Seattle and the forthcoming Supercrown in Brooklyn—to talk tips and hacks to get the most out of buying, using and storing locally roasted beans.

 1. Rethink the way you value coffee.